What to expect from our walks

 About your guide

 I studied the history of Whitechapel/Spitalfields in an intensive one year course.
 Professor William J Fishman, a Senior Research Fellow of Queen Mary’s University, was my tutor in this I was fortunate indeed, as Professor Fishman had grown up on Brick Lane, in the East End and provided an inside view of this most interesting area.
-Commencing ‘Jack the Ripper’ tours in the mid-nineties I have been carrying these out ever since then.
-Reading about most of the most famous theories I now have an opinion of the type of man ‘Jack’ must have been!
+Starting ‘Jack the Ripper’ tours in the mid-nineties I have carried these out ever since then.
+Reading about most of the most famous theories I now have a definate opinion of the type of man ‘Jack’ must have been!

 I do have a possible theory that answers the two most important questions.
-How was Jack the Ripper able to extract organs so rapidly, in the dark?
-Also how was he able to escape bloodstained through streets crowed day and night?
-How was he able to kill silently, as no screams were heard except in the case of Annie Chapman!
+Firstly how was Jack able to extract organs so rapidly, in the dark?
+I can also explain, how was he able to escape bloodstained through streets crowed day and night and why no screams were heard except in the case of Annie Chapman and Mary Kelly!

 TV & Documentary Appearances